 Froment (1) proposes that CO formation is independent of coke formation.
 He attributes CO formation to a version of the steam reforming reaction used for the industrial production of CO / CO2:

-CH+ H2O ↔ CO + 3 H2
+CH4 + H2O ↔ CO + 3 H2

-The industrial CO / COprocess relies on Ni catalysis; Ni sites are available in the steamcracking process as Ni is an alloy component of the cracking coil.
+The industrial CO / CO2 process relies on Ni catalysis; Ni sites are available in the steamcracking process as Ni is an alloy component of the cracking coil.
 Reniers and Froment (2) report an asymptotic rate of CO generation which can be explained in terms of the decreasing availability of catalytic sites with time as coke fouling precludes access by hydrocarbon and steam during the run.
 This is consistent with industrial observations related to Gaylord by ethylene engineers: CO generation is at its highest early in the run when the decoked tube surface provides the highest degree of exposure to catalytic sites.

 Sulfur compounds are potent poisons for Ni catalysts and it seems plausible that DMS (or DMS decomposition byproducts) function to control CO generation in this manner.
 Interestingly, there is good experimental evidence (3) that shows that metal components from the tube wall are present in the coke filaments that develop over time.
 Thus a sulfidation agent has a continued – if perhaps lessened- role to play in controlling CO rates even after much of the coil surface has been fouled by coke deposits.